 FHSD participates in the National School Lunch Program and makes lunches available to students.
 Ala carte items are available.
 Students may also bring their own lunch to school to be eaten in the school's cafeteria.
 Forest Hills also offers secure, online applications for Free and Reduced-Price Family Meals.
 By applying online, parents will receive an immediate response regarding qualification.
-Apply at https://foresthills.sdms2.com .
+Apply at Policy 8531, Pay Schools.
 Call Food Services with questions at 231-3215.
 Reference Board Policy 8500